State aid refused due to the status of an undertaking in difficulty. How is it established?

 Identification of UiD signals for companies affected by the COVID-19 crisis

-Criteria for assessing applications and projects always depend on the aid programme, including when the viability of applicant is analysed and when the planned project is assessed.
-However, it is important to remember that, first and foremost, UiD signals play a critical role for businesses themselves as any of these signs can suggest of an unhealthy financial situation to any potential creditor, bank, supplier, investor, etc. In the event any of UiD signals set in, company’s success and viability, including its sustainable development, can be doubted.
+Criteria for assessing applications and projects always depend on the aid program, including when the viability of the applicant is analyzed and when the planned project is assessed.
+However, it is important to remember that, first and foremost, UiD signals play a critical role for businesses themselves as any of these signs can suggest an unhealthy financial situation to any potential creditor, bank, supplier, investor, etc. In the event any of UiD signals set in, company’s success and viability, including its sustainable development, can be doubted.

 Recent Posts